TW2/konnpetkoll/README.md

 ![Waveform](https://github.com/TW2/konnpetkoll/blob/main/screenshots/03.png)

-For this component, you can also use it with image on demand.
+For this component, you can also use it with on demand image.

 Spectrogram :

 ![Spectrogram](https://github.com/TW2/konnpetkoll/blob/main/screenshots/04.png)

-For this component, you can also use it with image on demand.
+For this component, you can also use it with on demand image.